The world of debt consolidation can be daunting if you don’t know your options, so we’ve covered five avenues you could take.

 Money transfer cards work slightly differently.
 Instead of taking out a new card to pay off existing cards, overdrafts or loans, the money transfer card deposits cash straight into your current account.

-As with balance transfer cards, many money transfer cards come with a 0% introductory offer (credit history permitting), making them another cost-effective option to consolidate any debt.
+As with balance transfer cards, many money transfer cards come with a 0% introductory offer (credit history permitting), making them another cost-effective option.

 To really make the most of both cards though, in an ideal world, you need to make sure you pay off what you owe before the 0% introductory offer ends – the length of these periods will vary from lender-to-lender.